MichelNivard/OverICA/README.md

 a.  $s$ are unorrelated

-Mimimizing afunctino that is a sum of:
+Mimimizing a function that is a sum of these terms (and any penalties):

 1. $$||GenCov(\hat{y}) - GenCov(y)||_2$$
 2. $$||GenMean(\hat{y}) - GenMean(y)||_2$$